credwood/SparseCodingGPT/readme.md

 # Autoregressive Transformer visualization via dictionary learning

-This is a reimplementation of [this](https://github.com/zeyuyun1/TransformerVis/blob/main/readme.md) project based on the paper [Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors](https://arxiv.org/pdf/2103.15949.pdf) by by Zeyu Yun*, Yubei Chen*, Bruno A Olshausen, and Yann LeCun.
+This is a reimplementation of [this](https://github.com/zeyuyun1/TransformerVis/blob/main/readme.md) project based on the paper [Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors](https://arxiv.org/pdf/2103.15949.pdf) by Zeyu Yun, Yubei Chen, Bruno A Olshausen, and Yann LeCun.

 ## Updates
 8/30: Dev branch for adding support for TransformerLens merged to main.
 Inference updated for TransformerLense.
 Testing with GPT2 underway.
+Implemented for models supported by TransformerLens AND Hugging Face's AutoModel loading.

 8/29: Dev branch for adding support for TransformerLens.
 Training updated.
 Inference not updated.